mattmaynes2/aria/reports/research/02-AutomationSystems.md

 | Receive update on device state change  |    Y      |
 | Modify device state                    |    Y      |

+In order to use the API approval from Insteon is required.
+Applying for an API key is done through the Insteon website.

 ###### Limitations

 In order to use the API an Insteon Hub is required also adding new Insteon devices to a network still require configuration through the Insteon App.

+### Third Party Support

+Insteon supports devices from the following manufacturers:

+- Nest
+- Amazon Echo
+- logitech
+- first Alert
+- Sonos
+- MiLOCKS
+- Apple HomeKit

 ### Evaluation